 Compliance: POS systems have a greater threat when it comes to tampering user data/transaction details and common issue of missing transactions.
 Utmost caution must be taken to adopt PCI-compliant, for tamper- proof infrastructure at all POS terminals

 Peripheral Issues: POS operated with lot of peripheral devices associated towards the system.
 Validating their configuration and keeping the infrastructure intact would be a potential challenge.

 How to start with Automating POS

-Among all the speculation whether POS system can be automated or not, time has answered the question that it is possible.
-Automation testing practices if implemented efficiently can yield operative results in delivering high quality software while keeping the cost at bay.
-Business would definitely prefer saving time and money coming up with a test automation strategy.
+Among all the speculation whether POS systems can be automated or not, the time has answered the question that it is possible.
+Automation testing practices if implemented efficiently can yield operative results in delivering high-quality software while keeping the cost at bay.
+Businesses would definitely prefer saving time and money coming up with a test automation strategy.
 Test automation reduces the time to market of the product and decreases the testing cost while increasing test coverage and overall product quality.
 The automation strategy for POS should be designed using best practices of automation testing coupled with the requirements that cater to test the POS systems effectively.
-Below are few points that need to be considered before building up automation framework;
+Below are few points that need to be considered before building up an automation framework;

-For example, if an OMNIchannel retailer has to choose a right tool for automation testing what should be his lookouts,
+For example, if an OMNIchannel retailer has to choose the right tool for automation testing what should be his lookouts,

 - Which language or WPF applications is he going to operate, and what operating systems is he looking to test for?

 - Is he just looking to test web application or considering support of mobile version of POS as well?

 - If its mobile is it going to be Android or IOS ,or does he want to work with both operating systems